 - Research different vendors.
-Start book marking different shops and reading their feedback or yelp reviews.
+Start book-marking different shops and reading their feedback or yelp reviews.
 You want to be sure whoever you are going to purchase from has a good reputation with good terms of sale.
 The vendor is the one who is going to be able to authenticate your heirloom!
 It is important to feel confident you are getting what they say they are selling.

 - Pinterest!
-A great way to narrow down a particular style of filigree or art deco ring is to make a pinterest board.
+A great way to narrow down a particular style of filigree or art deco ring is to make a Pinterest board.
 Seeing them all side by side will help you narrow down your options.

-- After you research variances between cost and quality, given you have some knowledge on diamond grading and values, you are ready to treat yourself or the one you love to a beautiful piece of history.
+- After you research variances between cost and quality, given you have some knowledge of diamond grading and values, you are ready to treat yourself or the one you love to a beautiful piece of history.

 Keywords and phrases for your search: art deco, filigree, 1920s, 1930s, white gold, 18k white gold, antique eternity band, antique engagement ring, art deco engagement, art deco filigree

 Common Diamond Cuts: Round Brilliant, Round Transitional, Old European Cut.